opengeospatial/HY_Features/section_7.md

 The River Positioning System references the topological realization of catchment and outfall within an implied hydrologic complex in such that origin and referent of the reference system are nodes on the boundary of the flowpath shape.
 Given that the flowpath realizes a logical catchment between inflow and outflow nodes, the feature of interest realizes either the inflow or outflow node of the catchment determined by the corresponding reference location upstream or downstream.
 Using reference locations in both directions will allow to place a feature of interest interpolative between identified inflow and outflow nodes on the flowpath, even if the realized catchment is not explicitly delineated.

-![Figure 31: River Positioning System (UML class diagram)](figs/fig31.png) Figure 31: River Positioning System (UML class diagram)
+![Figure 31: River Positioning System (UML class diagram)](figs/fig31.png) Figure 31: River Positioning System (UML class diagram, [/req/hy_hydrofeature/positioning/indirectposition] (/req/hy_hydrofeature/positioning/indirectposition), [/req/hy_positioning/riverreferencesystem] (/req/hy_positioning/indirectposition.riverreferencesystem) )

 The HY\_IndirectPosition feature type defines the indirect position, expressed either as the absolute distance to a reference point, or relative to the reference point or to the distance (interpolative).
 Indirect position assigns to an feature of interest realizing an outfall a position in reference to an existing outfall realization using a linear river reference system.
 HY\_IndirectPosition carries four properties: absolute, relative, referenceLocation, riverReferenceSystem.
 An implementation may use ISO 19148(2012): LinearReferencing understanding the feature to be placed as an ‘Event’ at a *locating* indirect position  in distance to an already *located* outfall realization, and this distance expressed  as a *linear Element* (flowpath)  *fromReferent*  (outfall realization) *towardsReferent* (outfall realization).